 Item 1.
 Business.

 Overview

-Integrated Wellness Acquisition Corp is a newly organized blank check company incorporated as a Cayman Island exempted company and formed for the purpose of effecting an initial business combination.
+Integrated Wellness Acquisition Corp is a blank check company incorporated as a Cayman Island exempted company and formed for the purpose of effecting an initial business combination.
+The 2024 SPAC Rules may materially affect our ability to negotiate and complete our initial Business Combination and may increase the costs and time related thereto.